 This type of design review is a meeting where designers and engineers check the product’s design before moving forward.

-These design review meetings help the team catch problems early, especially for complex projects with many intricate details, so they can save time and money later.
+These design review meetings help the design team catch problems early, especially for complex projects with many intricate details, so they can save time and money later.
 There are usually three main stages:

 Stakeholder Design Review